keu/docs/astro/ci-cd.md

             \"audience\": \"astronomer-ee\",
             \"grant_type\": \"client_credentials\"}" | jq -r '.access_token' )

 # Step 5.
-Make a request to the Astronomer API that passes metadata from your new Docker image and creates a record for it.
+Make a request to the Astro API that passes metadata from your new Docker image and creates a record for it.

 echo "get image id"
 IMAGE=$( curl --location --request POST "https://api.astronomer.io/hub/v1" \